vetsuisse-unibe/NGS-course-docs/hpc-exs.md

 Questions:
 1. How many files has the job submission created ?
 2. What are the contents ?
-3. Check git status - which files are untracked?
+3. Check git ls-files to see files tracked - which files are untracked?
 Why?

 #### Exercise 3: Resource Allocation in Script

 A better approach is defining resource allocation inside the shell script.
 This way you will not need to remember for the next time and simply re-run the analysis if required.

-*Create a script with embedded SLURM parameters:* open a text file in VSC, add the below lines and save as test3.sh
+*Create a script with embedded SLURM parameters:*

+open a text file in VSC, add the below lines and save as test3.sh

 ```bash